-This request for proposals will:
+This competition request for proposals will:

-- Be transparent, understandable, and accessible by the public for input and review; - 2.
-Protect and advance the public interest; - Support programs that are grounded in science and reflect "best practices" for resource management; - 4.
-Take into account existing conservation delivery systems; - 5.
-Encourage efficient and effective conservation solutions; and - 6.
-Attempt to ensure conservation benefits are broadly distributed across the L-SOHC Sections
+- 1. Be transparent, -understandable, to and accessible by the public for input and review. - 2.
+Protect and advance the public interest.

+- 3. Support programs that Recommend expenditures for protection, enhancement, and restoration projects that are grounded in science and reflect "best practices" for resource management. - 4.
+Take into account existing conservation planning efforts and delivery systems. - 5.
+Encourage efficient and effective conservation solutions. - 6.
+Be understandable by the public. - 7.
+Over time, Aattempt to ensure conservation benefits are broadly distributed across the L-SOHC Sections, consistent with scientific principles and priorities identified in the state's species-, habitat-, and resource-specific plans as well as its statewide conservation plans. - 8.
+Provide opportunities for, and consider, public input.